crickets-and-comb/bfb_delivery/README.md

 A benefit of having these subtools wrapped within the larger tool is that it produces intermediate outputs and maintains backwards compatability that can be rolled back to the old methods for a given step should it fail for some reason, without the need to do the whole process over again.

-There are certainly improvements that can be made, so please take a look at the issues in the GitHub repo (once I have created them and once others have potentially added to them).
+There are certainly improvements that can be made, so please take a look at the issues in the GitHub repo.

 ## Structure